Follow us on:

 We down-to-earth Dutch are not really patriotic.
 The majority of Dutch people don't care as much about our origins and don't express our national pride as they do in countries like America, where the national flag sometimes seems even more valuable than human lives.

 Still, taking a Dutch flag with you on a trip is something I can recommend to everyone.
-It doesn't even matter whether you're with a self-built bus camper by Europa or like us, by America travels.
+It doesn't even matter whether you're with a self-built bus camper by Europe or like us, by America travels.

 Even if you are backpacking in South America of South East Asia, having a Dutch flag with you is great.